 Vegetarian and vegan diets can feel quite restrictive, and sometimes finding food to eat outside of your own cooking can be challenging.
 Although vegan food availability seems to be improving, restaurants often don't have a ton of vegan options, if any at all.

 Fish has some incredible health benefits, as they're incredibly rich in nutrients.
-Seafood is exceptionally high in protein and many essential vitamins and minerals, including vitamin B12, which is commonly far too low in many vegan diet followers.
+Seafood is exceptionally high in protein and many essential vitamins and minerals, including vitamin B12, which is commonly far too low in many vegans.

 Why?
-B12 is in many plant-based foods, but our bodies don't absorb B12 from plants as readily as animal products.
+B12 is in many plant-based foods, but our bodies don't absorb B12 from plants as readily as animal by-products.

 Fish also provides vegans and vegetarians with high doses of other essential nutrients.
 Omega-3 eicosapentaenoic acid and docosahexaenoic acid (EPA & DHA), for example, are almost non-existent in plant-based foods.
 These two fatty acids are crucial for optimal brain health, heart health, and proper fetal development.

-Vegetarians can get omega-3 alpha-linolenic acid (ALA) can convert in the body to EPA and DHA.
+Vegetarians can get omega-3 alpha-linolenic acid (ALA) and convert it in the body to EPA and DHA.
 Still, the process is complicated, leaving many vegetarians low in these two crucial fatty acids.

 Which diet should I choose?